rjseymour66/rjseymour66.github.io/content/en/docs/hugo/pragmatic.md

 # add new theme to config.toml
 theme = "theme-name"

-# create new page in /content with default archetype
+# create new page in /content with default archetype (do not need to create dir first)
 hugo new page-name.md

 # create new page in /<archetyp-name> with /archetype file